Tap to expand search form

 There are a number of great vantage points from which to appreciate this spectacle.
-Head up to Castle Crag to get a panoramic view where you can take it all in; or take a stroll along an easy 8 mile loop of the valley from Grange to Seatoller, following the River Derwent – this will take you through the forest itself, then onto an elevated path above the valley.
+Head up to Castle Crag, or take a stroll along an easy 8 mile loop of the valley following the River Derwent – this will take you through the forest itself, then onto an elevated path above the valley.
 Alternatively, walk through Great Wood then climb to Walla Crag for another great view from above.

 Head to Langdale this October half term for classic Lake District views.
 Stunning fells and summits, dry stone walls and old cottages, and lots of Herdwick sheep all offer striking contrasts to the blaze of orange that the densely packed trees become in Autumn.
 For spectacular views of the valley, head up towards Blea Tarn and Side Pike.
 Side Pike is to the North-East of the Tarn, and while it is not a simple ascent, the summit offers brilliant elevated views of the valley below.

 You could also simply take a stroll across the valley floor, through fields and over bridges, and marvel at Autumn colours that surround you.
 Langdale is one of the region’s most popular locations, but there should be fewer people in the October half term than during peak times, allowing you to avoid the crowds.

 The Lakes International Comic Art Festival comes to Kendal each year for a weekend in October.
 Celebrating the amazing world of comic artists, creators and writers, it brings the biggest names in comic art to the Lake District with over 70 special guests from across the comic world.
-Even if you’re completely uninitiated to the world of comics, it is well worth a visit to see these amazing artists at work.
-For those comic book veterans, the exhibitors and guests represent some of the biggest names in comics – Marvel, DC, The Walking Dead to name just three.
-There really will be something for everyone, from children’s comics to graphic novels, from manga to caricature and satire.
-Lakes International Comic Art Festival in October, the first weekend of October half term, in a variety of locations in Kendal.

-The weekend of 21st-22nd October is, depending on your school’s term dates, either the first or the last weekend of the October half term.
+The weekend of 20th-21st October is, depending on your school’s term dates, either the first or the last weekend of the October half term.
 It is also the date that this year’s Grand Day Out in Cumbria takes place, a weekend of outdoor fun and charity fundraising.

-There are a number of spooky events taking place in the Lake District in the run up to Halloween – if you’re brave enough.
-Ravenglass and Eskdale railway are running a Halloween Ghost Train on the final Friday and Saturday of the October half term, where you will travel the line in darkness, with some fiendish figures making an appearance along the way.
+Halloween Ghost Train at the Ravenglass and Eskdale Railway - Running on the final Friday and Saturday of the October half term, where you will travel the line in darkness, with some fiendish figures making an appearance along the way.